Duell10111/THRRoomFinder/docs/arc42/arc42.md

 # Architecture Constraints

-- Frontend is built with React/Next.js, styled with Tailwind CSS, and uses TypeScript.
+- Frontend is built with React/Next.js, styled with Mantine UI library, and uses TypeScript.
 - Backend is implemented with Kotlin and Spring Boot 3.
 - Uses MapLibre for map rendering.
 - Indoor data is served from OpenStreetMap